warriorhub/warriorhub.github.io/index.md

 ---

-### (Optional) Campus Map Page Mockup

-TBD
+## User Guide

+This section provides a detailed walkthrough of the WarriorHub interface, its pages, and its functionalities.
+To access the varying functional features which are specific to each role type, use example accounts for their respective role type.

 ---

-### (Optional) User / Admin / Organizer Profile Page Mockup

-Features of the Profile Page

-* View user profile
-* Edit user profile

----

-## User Guide

-This section provides a detailed walkthrough of the WarriorHub user interface, its pages, and its functionalities.

 ### Landing Page